Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Complex linear isomorphism between the harmonic spaces and

-We now assume that $(X,g,J,\omega)$ is almost K\"ahler and that $(A,\varphi,\psi)$ is a solution to the unperturbed non-Abelian monopole equations \eqref{eq:SO(3)_monopole_equations_almost_Hermitian_intro} and prove that the map \eqref{eq:H0_Inclusion} is surjective.
-To do so, we will prove the following.
+We now assume that $(X,g,J,\omega)$ is almost K\"ahler and that $(A,\varphi,\psi)$ is a solution to the unperturbed non-Abelian monopole equations \eqref{eq:SO(3)_monopole_equations_almost_Hermitian_intro} and aim to prove that the map \eqref{eq:H0_Inclusion} is surjective.
+To this end, we will prove the

 \begin{claim} If $\zeta\in\bH_{\bar\partial_A,\varphi,\psi}^0$, then $\zeta-\zeta^\dagger\in \bH_{A,\varphi,\psi}^0$. \end{claim}

 \begin{proof} The definition of $\bH_{\bar\partial_A,\varphi,\psi}^0$ in \eqref{eq:Define_hatH0} and the definition of $\hat\partial_{A,\varphi,\psi}^0$ in \eqref{eq:Define_hat_partial_del0} imply that $\zeta\in\bH_{\bar\partial_A,\varphi,\psi}^0$ satisfies